Best Mail Order Mattresses of 2022: Reviews and Buyer’s Guide

 You can find more luxurious options for more than this, but luxury doesn’t always equal comfort.
 Similarly, there are beds cheaper than $500, but they’re likely going to be uncomfortable and won’t last very long.

-Can I sleep on my bed in a box mattress right away?
+Can I sleep on my mattress in a box right away?

 Technically yes, but we recommend waiting for at least 24 to 48 hours before using your mattress so it can properly expand.
 If you use your mattress while it’s still expanding, it’ll most likely feel uncomfortable and still.